-Climbing and access information for this peak is found on page 320 and historical information is found on page 13.
+Climbing and access information for this peak is on Page 320 of the book.
 Livingston Douglas climbed the South Ridge in 2016 and provided the route update.
-John Platt climbed the south ridge in 2018 and provided additional route information.
+John Platt climbed the South Ridge in 2018 and provided additional route information.
 Updated October 2018

-South Ridge Route–Ascent, Class 2 by Livingston Douglas
+South Ridge Route, Class 2 by Livingston Douglas

-Date of Climb: 7/25/16.
-From the 9,100′ saddle south of the peak, scramble NW then N up the ridge to the summit.
+From the 9,100-foot saddle south of the peak, scramble NW then N up the ridge to the summit.
 This is a tedious endeavor on somewhat unstable shale.
-It takes almost 30 minutes to cover the [just over] 1/2 mile of distance involved.
+It takes almost 30 minutes to cover the 1/2 mile of distance involved.
 You’ll pass one ID/MT Boundary Post en route and find another one on the summit.

-To return to the Fourth of July Creek Road area, descend SW then S from the 9,100′ ridge saddle into a rather flat but convoluted basin that has undulations, forest, boulders, vegetation, and marshy areas.
-Drop to 8,300′ and contour S then SW to intersect the CDT.
-Follow the CDT back to the ATV road then follow the ATV road back to FSR 256 and the parking area near the large mud hole in the road.
+To return to the Fourth of July Creek Road area, descend SW then S from the 9,100-foot ridge saddle into a rather flat but convoluted basin that has undulations, forest, boulders, vegetation, and marshy areas.
+Drop to 8,300 feet and contour S then SW to intersect the CDT.
+Follow the CDT back to the ATV road then follow the ATV road back to FSR-256 and the parking area near the large mud hole in the road.